DavidSikora88/CosmicAscendancyGame/README.md

-# Cosmic Ascendancy: The Path to Prosperity
+# Cosmic Ascendancy: The Path to Prosperity - Unity Game Project

-Welcome to Cosmic Ascendancy: The Path to Prosperity, an exciting sci-fi incremental logistics simulation game!
+Welcome to Cosmic Ascendancy: The Path to Prosperity, an exciting sci-fi incremental logistics simulation game developed using Unity!

 ## Gameplay Objectives